How much is an emergency vet appointment?

 You need to know where to go for help – and how to pay for treatment – before a crisis hits.

-Of course, many people want to know how much it costs so they have a complete picture of the costs that come with pet ownership.
-So, we’ve surveyed out-of-hours vets around the country to find out what sort of services are available and how much you’re likely to pay for an emergency vet visit where you live.
+Of course, many people want to know how much they can expect to pay so they have a complete picture of the costs that come with pet ownership.
+We’ve surveyed out-of-hours vets around the country to find out what sort of services are available and how much you’re likely to pay for an emergency vet visit where you live.

-And don't forget, pet insurance can cover out-of-hours vet care.
-All our policies cover it within the vet fee limit so you don't have to worry about the price of treatment, whenever you need it.
+All our pet insurance policies cover it within the vet fee limit so you don't have to worry about the price of treatment, whatever time of day or night you need it.

 And you get unlimited, 24/7 online vet advice with a registered vet as part of your ManyPets pet insurance.
 It could save you a lot of money and stress by helping you decide whether you need to see a vet right away or if you can wait until your regular practice is open.